LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

-We will learn how to run effect sizes and how to interpret them.
-First, we learn how to do so among categorical, nominal variables; then, second, with categorical, ordinal variables; and, third, with numeric variables.
+We will learn some more measures of effect sizes for categorical variables, then we will explroe relationship bbetween numeric variables, and how to interpret them.
+Finally, we will learn about power analyses for estimating sample sizes.

 ---

-### Between Categorical, Nominal Variables
+### Effect sizes for relationships between with categorical variables

 Following last week’s lesson on the chi-square analysis, the effect size for the relationship between two categorical variables can be conducted after obtaining the *χ*2 statistic.
 A number of measures are available to test *how related* the two variables are to each other.
 We learn three of them: *phi*, *Cramer’s V*, and *Goodman and Kruskal’s lambda and tau*.

-#### Phi
+#### Activity 1:  Phi